allansuresh/Personal-Webpage/README.md

 Change the values there to retheme the whole site consistently.

 ## Known placeholders to replace

-- `public/resume.pdf` — currently a placeholder; swap in your real PDF (same filename, and everything else keeps working).
 - Homepage portrait currently points at the old Imgur-hosted headshot — swap the `src` in `src/pages/index.astro` once you have a new photo (drop it in `public/images/` and reference it as `/images/filename.jpg`).